 To plan an intervention, you’ll need to gather a group of equally concerned family members and friends to determine what needs to be said, how it should be communicated, and when/where the intervention will take place.
 Once you hold the intervention, you’ll need to follow up with the addicted individual afterward, while keeping in mind that any decision to seek treatment must be made by that individual—not you.

-If you have recognized these signs of addiction in yourself and need help, please contact Hill Country Detox today to speak with a member of our admissions team.
-We can help you determine an appropriate level of care and get started as soon as today.
+It’s not always easy to recognize the warning signs of addiction, especially when it concerns you or a loved one, but recognition is an essential part of the recovery process.
+If aspects of your own life have been affected by these warning signs of drug use, you may need professional help.
+Please contact Hill Country Detox today to speak with a member of our admissions team.
+We can help you determine an appropriate level of care and get started with your addiction treatment as soon as today.

 Image used under license from Shutterstock.com